 Outside lights such as Christmas lights, spotlights, lanterns, etc. in the landscape can offer further enjoyment while highlighting focal points.

 Now that you know what can be grown in your garden over the winter, you can get started with designing and planting a winter garden that fits your needs, climate, and landscape.
 Gone are the days of feeling the winter blues and being deprived of your garden.
 A winter garden can be filled with interesting features that can make any guest feel like they’re walking through a winter wonderland.
-If you need more inspiration for your winter garden, check out the following link where Laura from Garden Answer gives us a tour of her gorgeous winter garden!
+If you need more inspiration for your winter garden, check out this video where Laura from Garden Answer gives us a tour of her gorgeous winter garden!